We strive to be the Best ORGANIC Toddler Formula.

 Proteins are essential to life and are necessary for the body’s manufacturing and maintenance of all cells and tissues, including organ and brain development, and the making of essential body constituents such as hormones and enzymes.
 If excess protein is consumed and not needed by the body, it is converted to fat and stored by the body as a potential future energy source.
 Each gram of protein provides 4 Calories.

 Proteins are made up of amino acids; there are 20 amino acids.
-Baby’s Only Organic® formulas (Dairy, Dairy-LactoRelief and Soy) provide all of the essential and non-essential amino acids needed to support growth and development.
+Baby’s Only Organic® formulas provide all of the essential and non-essential amino acids needed to support growth and development.

-When children have an allergic reaction to cow’s milk protein and soy protein, hydrolyzed formulas are often recommended.
+When children have an intolerance to cow's milk protein, a soy formula such as Baby’s Only Organic® Soy may be recommended.
+When childen have an allergic reation cow’s milk protein and soy protein, hydrolyzed formulas are often recommended.
 The cow’s milk protein has been treated to break down the protein, which reduces the allergy potential of the protein.
 There are presently no organic hydrolyzed formulas on the market.

 Good Food Sources: Animal meats, fish, dairy products, soybeans, legumes, nuts